AetherialMist/JavaLearning/chapter-001/lesson-002/README.md

-# Lesson 3 - Intro to Types Part 2
+# 1.3 - Intro to Types Part 2

 ## Math